×

 Home / NYC Federal Criminal Appeals Lawyer

+If you need an experienced NYC federal criminal appeals lawyer, you’re likely facing one of the most critical stages of the federal conviction process.
 People with criminal convictions in New York City know how difficult it is to live with a record.
 Finding employment and securing housing alone can harm a proper quality of life.
-If you receive a criminal conviction, you can be up against jail time, severe financial fees and penalties, and other consequences.
+If you are convicted of a crime, you can face jail time, severe financial fees and penalties, and other consequences.

 Take your conviction seriously.
 The Law Office of Jonathan Savella can help.
 You can appeal with our NYC federal criminal appeals lawyer.